Proving the Limited Scalability of Centralized Distributed Optimization via a New Lower Bound Construction: Proof of Theorem

 Let $t^{1,i}$ denote the earliest time at which all of the first $K$ coordinates become non-zero in the local information available to worker~$i$.
 In other words, $t^{1,i}$ is the first time when worker~$i$ has \emph{discovered} all of the first $K$ coordinates.
 Consequently, prior to time

 neither the server nor any worker is able to discover (filled with non-zero values) the $(K + 1)$\textsuperscript{th} and subsequent coordinates due to Lemma~\ref{lemma:prog}.

 \textbf{There are two options by which a worker may discover a new non-zero coordinate: through local stochastic computations or through communication from the server.}\\~\\ \textbf{Option 1:} In the first option, a worker computes a stochastic gradient, which takes $h$ seconds.
 However, due to the construction of stochastic gradients, even if the computation is completed, the worker will not make progress or discover a new non-zero coordinate, as it will be zeroed out with probability $p_{\sigma}$.
+Due to Lemma~\ref{lemma:prog}, each worker can discover at most one coordinate at position $\textnormal{prog}^K(x) + 1$ before time $t_{1}$ in the first $K$ coordinates, where $x$ is a query point. \begin{remark} For this reason, making multiple queries with the same random variable instead of a single query does not help the algorithm progress: if the coordinates are zeroed out, then they are zeroed out in all vectors. \end{remark}

 Let $\eta_{1,i,1}$ be the number of stochastic gradients computations\footnote{It is possible that $\Prob{\eta_{1,i,1} = \infty} > 0$ if, for instance, the algorithm decides to stop calculating stochastic gradients.
 And even $\Prob{\eta_{1,i,1} = \infty} = 1$ if it does not calculate at all.} until the first moment when a coordinate is not zeroed out in \eqref{eq:stoch_constr} in worker $i.$ Assume that $\xi_1, \xi_2, \dots$ is a stream of i.i.d. random Bernoulli variables from \eqref{eq:stoch_constr} in worker $i$ (all workers have different streams), then

 for all $t \geq 0.$ Similarly, let $\eta_{1,i,k}$ denote the number of stochastic gradient computations until the first moment when a coordinate is not zeroed out in \eqref{eq:stoch_constr}, after the moment when the $(k - 1)$\textsuperscript{th} coordinate is no longer zeroed out in worker $i.$ In other words, worker $i$ should calculate $\eta_{1,i,1}$ stochastic gradients to discover the first coordinate, calculate $\eta_{1,i,2}$ stochastic gradients to discover the second coordinate, and so on.
 Since the draws of $\xi$ in \eqref{eq:stoch_constr} are i.i.d., we can conclude that